As Brazil’s wetlands burned, government did little to help

 Only after Environment Minister Ricardo Salles came on Aug.
 18 did flights begin with some regularity, said the pilot, who spoke on condition of anonymity for fear of losing his job.

-The environment ministry declined to respond to repeated requests for comment.
-However, a source at the Chico Mendes Institute said dropping water from planes only helps if there is ground support, which there sometimes wasn’t.
-Otherwise flying can be ineffective, said the source, who spoke on condition of anonymity because he wasn’t authorized to speak publicly.
+The Environment Ministry declined to respond to repeated requests for comment.
+However, a source at the Chico Mendes Institute, who was involved in the firefighting strategy, said dropping water from planes only helps if there is ground support, which there sometimes wasn’t.
+Otherwise flying can be ineffective, said the source, who spoke on condition of anonymity because the person wasn’t authorized to speak publicly.

 Meanwhile, as fires raged, animals were injured, displaced or perished.
 Mato Grosso’ firefighters and environment secretariat created a center for rescued animals.